AlyssonM/seger-ws/README.md

 ```

 > Isso irá baixar as faturas de **janeiro de 2024 até abril de 2025** para as instalações informadas.

 ---

+## ⚙️ MCP Server

+The MCP server provides additional tools and resources for managing and monitoring the application.
+It can be accessed via its API.

+---